McGrawCenter/ABCBooks/README.md

 ## Project Development

 The project was built upon the Drupal content management system.
-Images of the ABC books contained in the archive are transcluded from the Princeton University Digital Library (PUDL)
+Images of the ABC books contained in the archive are transcluded from the Princeton University Digital Library (PUDL).

 ## Links